h2oai/nitro/help/docs/guide/graphics.md

 ## Curve Y

-Set `mode='g curve-y'` to draw line and area curves.
+Set `mode='g-curve-y'` to draw line and area curves.

 For a single curve, set `data=` to a sequence of normalized y-coordinates.